kweephyo-pmt/new_life/README.md

 | FS-001 | (Happy Path) Save trip | Click **Save Trip** after generation. | Trip successfully stored in user profile. |
 | FS-002 | (Happy Path) Share itinerary | Click **Share Link**. | Unique shareable link generated. |
 | FS-003 | (Sad Path) Save failure (offline) | Disable internet and click **Save**. | Error “Connection lost” displayed; no data saved. |

-## How It Works

-1. Create and modify your project using [v0.app](https://v0.app)
-2. Deploy your chats from the v0 interface
-3. Changes are automatically pushed to this repository
-4. Vercel deploys the latest version from this repository